Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential

 \subsubsection{Climate}

 One perspective of climate change is that temporal trends at increasingly longer time scales represent increasingly smaller imbalances in the equations of motion.
 If true, can we really claim to understand how the climate system works if GCMs are simply tuned to today's conditions and do not address the proper sub-grid scale physics?
 What happens to the behavior of the general circulation as the thermocline tightens, the eddy scale decreases, or the rms eddy velocity increases?
 What are the phenomenological linkages between internal waves and eddies; and the consequences for eddy dynamics?
-These ideas and concepts are ripe for exploration with comparisons of regional characterizations of the internal wavefield with those from high resolution regional models \citep{pan2020numerical} and the internal workings of those models \citep{skitka2024internal}.

 \acknowledgments Much of the intellectual content of this paper evolved out of discussions with R. Ferrari several decades ago.
 The manuscript benefited from similarly dated discussions with Brian Arbic, Rob Scott and a review provided by Peter Rhines.
 Salary support for this analysis was provided by NSF through OCE-2319144 and OCE-2232439 (NOPP), and the Henry M. Stommel Chair in Oceanography.
+GD acknowledges funding by the Simons Collaboration on Wave Turbulence (Award No. 652354) and by the European Union (ERC, Project Acronym: OPPIWaM, Project No.: 101222068).
 An early version of this work was submitted to JPO in 2009 and returned without review by the Chief Editor, with the opinion that the substantive dynamical issue was in the degradation of the near-inertial waveguide by reversals in the sign of potential vorticity.
 This opinion is inconsistent with the quasi-geostrophic setting of the LDE.

 \datastatement No data were created for this paper.
 Just reruns of the classics.

 [A]\appendixtitle{Other Assessments}